ZiangTian/My-Algorithm-Problem-Set/Coding Problem Set/LeetCode 200.md

 #### [91.
 Decode Ways](https://leetcode.cn/problems/decode-ways/) (Medium)

 I went into a lotta trouble for this one.
-But luckily I worked it out using my initial plan.
+But luckily I worked it out sticking to my initial plan.

 ```C++
 class Solution {